-The official spokesperson for Council is the Mayor.
-You must not initiate contact with the media at any time, unless instructed to by Council.
-For more information on expectations around public comment, please refer to the Code of Conduct and Council's Media policy.
+The official spokesperson for Council is the Mayor and you must not initiate contact with the media at any time, unless instructed to by Council.
+For more information on expectations around public comment, please refer to the Code of Conduct and Council's Media Policy.

-Bunnings has supplied to Cessnock City Council for many, many years.
-We began in our old store and progressed to our new store.
-We supply Council with a variety of pick up items used by the construction/ maintenance teams to maintain and improve areas and structures they are working on.
+"Bunnings has supplied to CCC for many years.
+We began in our old store and progressed to our current store.
+We supply Council with a variety of pick-up items used by the construction/ maintenance teams to maintain and improve areas and structures they are working on."

-Bunnings
+- Bunnings